melsofany/EcoSync/replit.md

 - **Framework**: React with TypeScript and Vite.
 - **UI Library**: Shadcn/ui (built on Radix UI) with Tailwind CSS.
 - **Internationalization**: Arabic RTL (right-to-left) interface with Arabic content.
-- **Design Principles**: Focus on clear, intuitive workflows for various user roles, with consistent styling and a new company branding (قرطبة للتوريدات).
+- **Design Principles**: Focus on clear, intuitive workflows for various user roles, with consistent styling and new company branding.
-- **Display Enhancements**: Consistent formatting for LINE ITEMs (e.g., "6666.001.GENRAL.0069") with blue monospace styling and RTL display correction.
+- **Display Enhancements**: Consistent formatting for LINE ITEMs with blue monospace styling and RTL display correction.
+Fully responsive design optimized for smartphones and tablets.

 ### Technical Implementations
 - **Frontend State Management**: TanStack Query (React Query) for server state and caching.